tgsnake/log/README.md

 ## Available log levels

-This framework using env for betters performance :
+This framework using `env` in node and `localStorage` in browser for betters performance :

 - `LOGLEVEL` : To save the log level.
 So only declaring in one instance, all instance can read that log level.
 - `LOGFILTERS` : To save any instance that can display context on console or terminal (according to the name that was given at the time of initialization). default is `all,unamed`.